VladimirBerezkin/laravel-homestead-vagrant-ansible/README.md

 This is a boilerplate for developing PHP applications based on Laravel Framework.

 Package includes Laravel Homestead v.8.4, fresh install of Laravel Framework v.5.8.15 (with removed frontend scaffolding) and playbooks for Ansible provisioning.
 By default uses PHP v.7.3, Mysql v.8, this can be changed in your Homestead.yaml file.
+Application located in `www` folder.

 ## Setup steps (tested on Widows 10) ##